Dana S. Hendrickson

 Maryland Department of Veterans Affairs

 Born and raised in Annapolis, Maryland, Ms. Hendrickson began her service to the Maryland Department of Veterans Affairs as the Director of Outreach and Advocacy in October 2013.
 In her role she oversees public relations and all facets of communications for the Department.
 Ms. Hendrickson is responsible for designing all written publications, for managing content for the Department’s website, for managing social media and email communications, for representing the Department at community events, for staffing resource tables and for providing briefings in the community on veterans’ benefits and services in Maryland.
-She staffs a number of work groups and serves on the Governor’s Commission on Suicide Prevention as well as the State’s Interagency Council on Homelessness.
-Ms. Hendrickson oversaw all facets of project management during the State’s Operation Hire Initiative in 2014 and has been instrumental in transforming it to an ongoing, non-lapsing program to raise awareness within the employer community of the value in hiring veterans.
-She serves on the executive committee and board for the Chesapeake Veterans Alliance.
+She staffs a number of work groups and serves on the Governor’s Commission on Suicide Prevention, chairing the Service Member, Veteran and Families Task Force, as well as the State’s Interagency Council on Homelessness.
+Also under her direction is the Maryland Veterans Service Animal Program and the Veterans Services Specialists Program.
+Ms. Hendrickson oversaw all facets of project management during the 2014 Operation Hire 100 Day Veteran Hiring Challenge which concluded with 184 participating employers and more than 360 veterans acquiring employment.

 She received her bachelor’s degree in criminal justice from the University of Delaware in 1997 and her master’s degree in psychology from Towson University in 2005.
 Ms. Hendrickson completed Towson University’s Center for Professional Studies Certified Associate in Project Management Certificate Program in 2014 with a focus on leadership and goal attainment.